-TOWA was featured on the Japanese TV show "Kenja no Sentaku (The Choices of Gifted Leaders) FUSION"
+TOWA was featured on the Japanese TV show

 On December 5, 2022, Hirokazu Okada, President & CEO, appeared on the TV program "Kenja no Sentaku (The Choices of Gifted Leaders) FUSION," which introduces companies contributing to society and industry with their unique services and products, based on the concept that an individual's thoughts can change the world.
 President Okada talks about the background of the company's establishment, our strengths, and much more.
 The program is available on the official YouTube channel and the official website for the program.
 Please check it out.